ELE427 Social Entrepreneurship

 Social entrepreneurship is an emerging and rapidly developing field of business in which entrepreneurs employ business methods to solve social and environmental challenges.
 There are numerous definitions of social entrepreneurship; however, there is a broad consensus that the field address two issues (i) involves creativity, imagination, and innovation associated with entrepreneurship, and (ii) outcomes of social entrepreneurship are focused on addressing persistent social problems, particularly to those who are marginalized or poor.
 Social entrepreneurship also includes "social intrapreneurship," where employees in existing companies develop new income opportunities for their firms by addressing social and environmental challenges in a profitable, scalable manner.

+Social entrepreneurs create new and innovative business models for neglected markets that corporations can emulate, partner with or acquire to take to scale.
+This course is designed to provide a socially relevant academic experience in order to help students gain in-depth insights into economic and social value creation across a number of sectors/areas including poverty alleviation, energy, health, and sustainability.
 Through readings, guest speakers, case discussions, lectures, and student presentations, students will learn to think strategically and act opportunistically with a socially-conscious business mindset.
-The close collaboration with Impact Hub in Bergen, which is a platform for supporting social entrepreneurship activities, and Ferd, an investment company that invest in social entrepreneurship, means that students can link theory to practice as they are exposed to real social entrepreneurship activitie.
+The close collaboration with Impact Hub in Bergen, which is a platform for supporting social entrepreneurship activities, and Ferd, an investment company that invest in social entrepreneurship, means that students can link theory to practice as they are exposed to real social entrepreneurship activities.

 This course will explore multiple facets of social entrepreneurship including topics such as tradeoffs between social and financial returns on investment, various social organizational models that have tangible and potentially scalable successes in serving the world's poorest populations.
 Due to the interdisciplinary nature of the field of social entrepreneurship, the course will be introductory in nature and will draw heavily from cases, speaker experience and student inquiry.
 The course will be structured around four elements: